My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-Nutritious, sweet and spicy vegan slaw made with kale, cabbage, dried apricots, and a creamy harissa dressing.
-Just 10 ingredients and 20 minutes to prepare.
+This healthy kale slaw is made with crunchy cabbage, dried apricots, and a flavorful harissa dressing.
+It's tangy, lightly sweet and spicy, and totally irresistible!
+Only 10 ingredients and 20 minutes to prepare.

 Ingredients